 504.476 Breaches of security.

-You or any other GSA employee responsible for the information must refer the facts of an unauthorized disclosure of classified information promptly to CA.
+GSA employees responsible for the protection of classified information must refer the facts of an unauthorized disclosure promptly to Security Branch Chief, Security and Emergency Management Division, Office of Mission Assurance (OMA).

 Subpart 504.5-Electronic Commerce in Contracting